American Pacific Mining Announces Increase to Non-Brokered Private Placement

 American Pacific Mining Corp. is a gold explorer focused on precious metal opportunities in the Western United States.
 The Gooseberry Gold/Silver Project and the Tuscarora Gold Project are two high-grade, precious metal projects located in key mining districts of Nevada USA.
 The Company’s mission is to grow by the drill bit and by acquisition.
 American Pacific is Eyeing a Gold Discovery amidst gold’s next bull market.

 The Company entered into a definitive agreement with Madison Metals to acquire the Madison Copper Gold Project near Silver Star Montana, USA (the “Madison Project”).
-The Madison Project is currently under an earn-in, joint venture agreement, whereby Kennecott Exploration Company, part of the Rio Tinto Group may spend $30 million USD to earn up to 70% of the Madison Project.
+The Madison Project is currently under an earn-in, joint venture agreement, whereby Kennecott Exploration Company may spend $30 million USD to earn up to 70% of the Madison Project.

 On Behalf of the Board of American Pacific Mining Corp.